 Standalone websites using the unh.edu domain name may be set up on university servers by eligible members of the university community in special circumstances to promote university activities, services, and resources.
-This Standard explains the process, guidelines, and responsibilities for creating a standalone website.

 The purpose of a standalone website using the unh.edu domain name is to provide a UNH department or organization the opportunity to set up a UNH-branded, UNH-affiliated static (non-Drupal) site on a university server when there is no existing site where the content exists and no parent unh.edu site where the content can logically reside.
 The audience for these sites is the UNH community and the general public.

 In an effort to support, extend and maintain UNH brand standards, the UNH HTML toolkit is intended to help create a static HTML website in keeping with the UNH graphic identity.
 The toolkit is not required, but all standalone sites hosted on UNH servers must follow all requirements listed in this standard.* The toolkit is the easiest way to ensure this compliance.

 To receive permission to set up a standalone site and/or access to the toolkit, the following must apply:

 Below is a checklist for requirements for a standalone site.
 Click on linked items to read the associated standard.